 This course focuses on the structure, contents, information requirements, and standards for health care data.
 Students are given the opportunity to collect and maintain health data, conduct analysis to ensure support for the diagnosis, and verify timeliness, completeness, and accuracy of data.
 The course covers guidelines for monitoring documentation and application of policies and procedures to ensure compliance with regulations and standards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of eight hours and forty-five minutes of out-of-class work will be assigned per week.
+A minimum of six hours of out-of-class work will be assigned per week.